MicrochipTech/atsamr34_lorawan_lora_modulation/README.md

 ## Get a Microchip ATSAMR34 Xplained Pro evaluation kit

 The ATSAMR34 Xplained Pro evaluation kit is a hardware platform used to evaluate the ATSAMR34 Low Power LoRa® Sub-GHz SiP.
-It is supported by Atmel Studio 7.0 IDE and a collection of sample codes are available from Advanced Software Framework (ASFv3) since the 3.44.0 release.
+It is supported by Microchip Studio 7.0 IDE and a collection of sample codes are available from Advanced Software Framework (ASFv3) since the 3.44.0 release.
 The Xplained Pro MCU series evaluation kit includes an on-board Embedded Debugger (EDBG), and no external tools are necessary to program or debug the ATSAMR34.
 The kit offers a set of features that enable the user to get started with the ATSAMR34 Low Power LoRa® Sub-GHz SiP peripherals right away, and to understand how to integrate the device in your own design.
 The ATSAMR34 Xplained Pro kit contains the following items: